RdoubleA/MLprep/machine_learning.md

 ### What if the distribution of test data is different from distribution of training data?

 This will make models harder to perform well on the test data set.
 It will have high accuracy on the training set but not the test set, meaning it will overfit.
-You can mitigate this by mixing some samples from tthe test distribution with the training distribution and making sure the validation set matches the test set distribution as close as possible, otherwise it's a moving target for the model.
+You can mitigate this by mixing some samples from the test distribution with the training distribution and making sure the validation set matches the test set distribution as closely as possible, otherwise it's a moving target for the model.
 Cross-validation with different splitting can help as well.

 You might also consider using high bias models that can generalize better.